-

 Professor Phil Hodgkin has helped transform understanding of immune regulation with innovative theories and novel experimental approaches.
 His mathematical models of immune responses are foundational for the SCIH.

-Phil’s research is focussed on the problem of how immune cells process information and regulate outcomes.
+Prof Hodgkin’s research is focussed on the problem of how immune cells process information and regulate outcomes.
 This has required inventing methods for integrating molecular and cellular dynamics to make predictions of immune function at multiple scales.
-Phil is the former President of the Australian and New Zealand Society for Immunology.
+Prof Hodgkin is the former President of the Australian and New Zealand Society for Immunology.

 Professor Jo Douglass AO